ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Note that an IPv6 address specified with a scope zone ID (e.g. `fe80::2001:db8%en0`) is equivalent to `WithIPAddress` with an unscoped address and `WithInterface ` together.

-The design of the API MUST NOT permit an Endpoint to be configured with multiple identifiers of the same type.
+The design of the API MUST NOT permit an Endpoint object to be configured with multiple identifiers of the same type.
-For example, an endpoint cannot specify two IP addresses.
+For example, an Endpoint object cannot specify two IP addresses.
 Two separate IP addresses are represented as two Endpoint objects.
 If a Preconnection specifies a Remote Endpoint with a specific IP address set, it will only establish Connections to that IP address.
 If, on the other hand, a Remote Endpoint identifier specifies a hostname